Witches and Witchcraft

 The Bewitched Mill of Sing Sing

+Now back to our story.
 Here at Sleepy Hollow Country we first got wind of this legend when we happened upon a July 22, 1933 newspaper article in The Daily Item of Port Chester, New York.
 Under the headline “Ossining Tells Its Own Weird Witch Story”, the unnamed reporter described a village mildly annoyed at being upstaged by a rival village known for a Headless Horseman: “Ossining has heard so many Summer tourists inquire this season for Sleepy Hollow, where Ichabod Crane had his wild night ride with the Headless Horseman, that it is offering its own legend to compete with that made famous by Washington Irving.”

-The article recounted the tale of an old mill formerly located in “what is now a thriving business section” that had a rash of mechanical issues, all occurring at the stroke of midnight.
+The article recounts the tale of an old mill formerly located in “what is now a thriving business section” that had a rash of mechanical issues, all occurring at the stroke of midnight.
 The miller, convinced that something more than just a bad gear was at play, decided to take matters into his own hands.
 As the clock struck twelve, in ran the culprit: a cat.
 Not just any cat, but a cat with the audacity to casually stroll through the grain hopper like it owned the place.
 The miller, in a mix of terror and annoyance, shot at the feline.
 The cat escaped, but not before leaving behind a bit of evidence—a trail of blood from an injured paw.

-For many days after, a “certain old dame” in the nearby hamlet of Sparta went around with one arm in a sling and avoided staying out after dark, apparently guarding herself against her neighbors who had long suspected her of being a witch.
+For many days after, a “certain ancient dame” in the nearby hamlet of Sparta went around with one arm in a sling and avoided staying out after dark, apparently guarding herself against her neighbors who had long suspected her of being a witch.

 Was there an Ossining Mill?